victorliu-sq/PaperWriting/FlashSMP.md

 # Conflict Resolution-atomicMin

-In modern CPUs, such a specific atomic operation that reads a value, computes the minimum with another value, and stores the result back in one atomic transaction is not directly provided as a single instruction.
-However, CPUs provide a variety of atomic operations and primitives that can be used to build such functionality.
+In parallelized Gale-Shapley (GS) algorithms, ensuring mutual exclusion when updating shared data structures, such as `partnerRank`, is critical to avoid race conditions and lost updates.
+Traditional synchronization methods can be inefficient, especially in high-performance computing environments, leading to wasted work due to high memory contention.

-a single atomic operation that performs a read-modify-write (RMW) cycle for a minimum function, modern GPU architectures like NVIDIA's CUDA provide atomic functions like `atomicMin`

-CUDA Provides a full suite of atomic functions for performing arithmetic operations.
+While modern CPUs do not provide a single atomic operation that performs a read-modify-write (RMW) cycle for a minimum function and instead rely on implementations based on atomicCAS, modern GPU architectures like NVIDIA's CUDA provide a full suite of atomic functions designed for arithmetic operations, including `atomicMin`, to address these challenges effectively.

-Mutual exclusion is enforced, removing the possibility of *Lost Updates* occurring as a result of race conditions.

-Instead of being implemented based on `atomicCAS`, these atomic operations perform a read-modify-write atomic operation on one 32-bit or 64-bit word residing in global or shared memory.

-The operation is atomic in the sense that it is guaranteed to be performed without interference from other threads.
+In parallelized Gale-Shapley (GS) algorithms, we ensure that each woman selects the best proposal with the minimum numerical value when many proposals are made simultaneously.
+Therefore, we use `atomicMin` for this purpose.

-atomicMin reads the 32-bit or 64-bit word `old` located at the address `address` in global or shared memory, computes the minimum of `old` and `val`, and stores the result back to memory at the same address.
-These three operations are performed in one atomic transaction.
-The function returns `old`.
+The `atomicMin` function in CUDA reads the 32-bit or 64-bit word `old` at the address in global or shared memory, computes the minimum of `old` and `val`, stores the result back to memory at the same address—all in one atomic transaction.
+The function then returns `old` so the caller can determine whether the value has been updated.
+If `old` is larger, the caller knows the value has been updated to `val`; otherwise, no update has occurred.

-With `atomicMin`, each value attempts to update the shared memory location to the minimum of the current value and the new value.
-If the new value is smaller, it replaces the original value; otherwise, the original value remains unchanged.
+The advantage of `atomicMin` in parallelizing GS is that it does not require an expected value to proceed only if the expected value matches the `old`.
 This ensures that each thread performs the operation only once, eliminating the need for repeated retries.
+Specifically, even if the returned value mismatches the previously read one and is still larger than `val`, `atomicMin` can proceed to update the minimum value with `val`, whereas atomicCAS would need to repeat the operation.

-Therefore ,  `atomicMin` significantly reduces the number of atomic operations compared to `atomicCAS`.

-According to Lemma 5.1, For a Stable Marriage Problem (SMP) instance with 𝑛*n* men and 𝑛*n* wome, the total number of `atomicMin` operations will be 𝑂(𝑛2)*O*(*n*2), much smaller than   the total number of `atomicCAS` operations, which is asymptotically smaller than the 𝑂(𝑛3)*O*(*n*3) operations required by `atomicCAS`.
+As a result, `atomicMin` significantly reduces the number of atomic operations compared to using `atomicCAS` (compare-and-swap).
+According to Lemma 5.1, for a Stable Marriage Problem (SMP) instance with nnn men and nnn women, the total number of `atomicMin` operations is O(n2)O(n^2)O(n2), which is significantly smaller than the O(n3)O(n^3)O(n3) operations required by `atomicCAS`.

+This optimization is crucial for implementing high-performance parallel algorithms in modern computing environments.
+By leveraging this atomic function provided by modern GPU architectures, the GS algorithm can achieve significant performance improvements, reducing the total number of atomic operations and streamlining the synchronization process.
+Using `atomicMin`, we can implement a parallel version of the Locality-Aware implementation of the GS algorithm for the Stable Marriage Problem (SMP) that handles contention efficiently.